bomonike/bomonike.github.io/museums-roadtrip-usa.md

 * Kancamagus Scenic Highway "The Kanc" (New Hampshire) - 34.5 miles for Fall foliage from Route 16 in Conway to Route 3 in Lincoln.
 * Blue Ridge Parkway (Virginia to North Carolina) - 469 miles along the crest of the Appalachian Mountains.
 * Skyline Drive (Virginia) - 105 miles from Blue Ridge Parkway US 340 in Front Royal Shenandoah Valley National Park on the crest of the Virginia Blue Ridge Mountains to US 250 in Waynesboro.
-Dinner at Inn at Little Washington.
+Dine at <a target="_blank" href="https://guide.michelin.com/en/district-of-columbia/washington-dc/restaurant/the-inn-at-little-washington">Inn at Little Washington (2-Michelin star)</a>.

 * Going-to-the-Sun Road (Montana) - 50 miles through Glacier National Park.
 Cross the Continental Divide.
 Massive glaciers, alpine meadows, and sheer rock cliffs.
 So take the bus.
 * Beartooth Highway 212 (Montana to Wyoming) - 68 miles from Red Lodge, through thrilling switchbacks, unobstructed views of glacial lakes, deep valleys, and snow-capped peaks, to shop at "Top of the World" at 11,000 feet.
 Sing that Carpenters song. <a target="_blank" href="https://www.carolynsrvlife.com/best-scenic-drives/">VIDEO</a>